john-azzaro/Study-React-Components/README.md

 <dd>

 ## Composition is about arranging components.
 **Composition is the approach of arranging components within or next to each other.** Using composition, multiple components can be combined into one new component.
-Components are like branches on a tree where each branch contains zero or more branches branching off from it, so one component can have
-  0 or more components branching from it.
+Components are like branches on a tree where each branch contains zero or more branches branching off from it, so one component can have 0 or more components branching from it.
 The component branches be considered "sub-trees" which would be a new component with its own internal tree of branches.

+## You need composition to arrange smaller components.
+When you compose elements, you are possuting components inside or next to each other.
+When you arrange components in different configurations, you can achieve different results.
+But the main reason for composition is to that by composition components, you can manage your app via smaller reusable pieces... which you can then use and reuse as a child of many other components.

+## Components have relationships.
+When components render other components, you create a relationship between components.
+The rendering component is called the "parent".
+The component rendered inside the component is called the "child".
+Components next to the component are called "siblings".
+Remember in this case that a child component here is different than the children prop.
+Props are actual values in the code while the parent-child relationship is an informal way of describing the relationship.
+Parent components can have multiple child components and child components can be parent components themselves.

 </dd>
 </dl>